Skip to content

 Tennessee Fire Sprinkler Contractor License

 *Disclaimer: This information is provided for general reference only and does not constitute legal advice.
-Always verify current requirements directly with the TN Division of Fire Prevention.*
+Always verify current requirements directly with the Tennessee State Fire Marshal's Office.*

 Official links